JanSchwegler/di-CO_128/README.md

 ![Whireing](img/arduino_touch_02.jpg)

-At first, i just got the values "0".
-Perplexity told me, that probably my Resistor is to low, the heigher the better.
-Of course it could have other problems because it was an ai setup and code but i know the resistor has a very heigh chance to not be suitable.
-To increase the static electricity, i tried touching the metal part of the table.
+At first, I just got the values "0".
+Perplexity told me, that probably my resistor is too low, the heigher the better.
+Of course it could have other problems because it was an ai-setup and code but I know the resistor has a very heigh chance to not be suitable.
+To increase the static electricity, I tried touching the metal part of the table.
 Surprisingly it worked!
-I wasnt expecting this to work but now i know the setups generally works and then i played arround with diffrend resistors.
+I wasn't expecting this to work but now I know the setups generally works and then I played around with diffrent resistors.
 I found one that gave me height values when touching.
-An online calculator sais, its probably 2.5MΩ.
+An online calculator said, it's probably 2.5MΩ.

 <video controls width="600">
   <source src="img/arduino_touch_03.mp4" type="video/mp4">